manikandan-e/docs/designs/multi-host-postcode.md

 **phosphor-post-code-manager**

-   The single process to handle the multi-host postcode history.
+   The single service to handle the multi-host postcode.

-**Platform specific service(fb-yv2-misc) alternate to phosphor-host-postd**
+   X86-power-control and obmc-console already using multi-service approach.

-   Create and run the platfrom specific process daemon to handle IPMI postcode, seven segment display and host position specific feature.
+   Multi-service approach more scalable to handle multi-host than single service.